Quick Start

 Enhance

-Use the enhancements to upscale or adjust your image.
+Use the enhancements to upscale and adjust your image.
 These features are located in the right panel of the application.

 Enable Auto mode by clicking the lightning bolt icon to the right of the section headers to choose the recommended model and settings.